LAC Green Finance Facility

 State of implementation/results

-- With project support, USD 23 million were raised from the Green Climate Fund for energy efficiency in small and medium enterprises in Paraguay for the Agencia Financiera de Desarrollo (AFD).
+- USD $23 million were fundraised from the Green Climate Fund for energy efficiency in small and medium enterprises in Paraguay for the Agencia Financiera de Desarrollo (AFD).

-- in 2020, the project was extended to 2024 and includes Chile as a partner country and an additional regional component.
+- In 2020, the project was extended to 2024 and includes Chile as a partner country, the Green Bond Transparency Platform and a regional component.

 - The Green Bond Transparency platform was launched at the end of April 2021 to become a global benchmark for transparency and comparability for the green bond market.

 - The Facility published in June 2021 “The Guidebook for National Development Banks on Climate Risk”, which clarifies how NDBs should incorporate climate risk management into their decision-making process and facilitate low-emission and climate-resilient investments in line with their mandates.
 The Guidebook also draws attention to a promising agenda that moves the financial sector toward private resources mobilization considering public policies and longer-term investment perspectives.